ckpan007/knowledge-hub/linux-operation/linux-operation.md

 #Show Processes Sorted by any Top Output Column – Press O
 # To sort top output by any column, Press O (upper-case O) , which will display all the possible columns that you can sort by as shown below.
 # Kill a Task Without Exiting From Top – Press k
+# Renice a Unix Process Without Exiting From Top – Press r
+# Display Selected User in Top Output Using top -u
+top -u root

+# Display Only Specific Process with Given PIDs Using top -p
+top -p 1309, 1882

+# Display All CPUs / Cores in the Top Output – Press 1 (one)

+# Highlight Running Processes in the Linux Top Command Output – Press z or b

+# Display Absolute Path of the Command and its Arguments – Press c

+# Quit Top Command After a Specified Number of Iterations Using top -n
 ```